kodecocodes/swift-style-guide/README.markdown

 ### Prose

-When referring to methods in prose (in developer documentation), being unambiguous is critical.
+When referring to methods in prose, being unambiguous is critical.
 To refer to a method name, use the simplest form possible.

-1. Write the method name with no parameters.  **Example:** Next, you need to call the method `addTarget`.
+1. Write the method name with no parameters.  **Example:** Next, you need to call `addTarget`.
-2. Write the method name with argument labels.  **Example:** Next, you need to call the method `addTarget(_:action:)`.
+2. Write the method name with argument labels.  **Example:** Next, you need to call `addTarget(_:action:)`.
-3. Write the full method name with argument labels and types. **Example:** Next, you need to call the method `addTarget(_: Any?, action: Selector?)`.
+3. Write the full method name with argument labels and types. **Example:** Next, you need to call `addTarget(_: Any?, action: Selector?)`.

 For the above example using `UIGestureRecognizer`, 1 is unambiguous and preferred.

 **Pro Tip:** You can use Xcode's jump bar to lookup methods with argument labels.
+If you’re particularly good at mashing lots of keys simultaneously, put the cursor in the method name and press **Shift-Control-Option-Command-C** (all 4 modifier keys) and Xcode will kindly put the signature on your clipboard.

 ![Methods in Xcode jump bar](screens/xcode-jump-bar.png)